CalderaWP/caldera/README.md

 # Caldera

-This repository is the Caldera framework.
-The Caldera framework is one standard set of tools that we -- CalderWP -- use for developing our WordPress plugins and WordPress-powered applications.
+This repository is the [Caldera Framework](https://github.com/CalderaWP/caldera). the [Caldera Framework](https://github.com/CalderaWP/caldera) is one standard set of tools that we -- CalderWP -- use for developing our WordPress plugins and WordPress-powered applications.
 It is not [Caldera Forms](https://calderaforms.com), it is the framework we are using to build the next version of Caldera Forms, Caldera Forms Pro and other Caldera products.
 This is a monorepo.
 Code is organized into packages that will be installable separately via npm or Composer.

 ## Documentation